edadma/human-tester/README.md

 	(What number comes before 9?,8)

+## Question/Answer Templates

+The framework uses string templating to make it convenient to have it be able to generate a large number of appropriate question/answer pairs without having to individually add every particular question/answer pair.
+We will use the above example code and output to discuss question/answer templates.
+A question that the tester can ask has three components: the question itself, a list of constraints, and the answer to the question.
+In the example above, a question

+## The Arithmetic Template

+The framework comes with one built-in test question template class, `ArithmeticTemplate`.

 ## License

 Human Tester is distributed under the MIT License, meaning that you are free to use it in your free or proprietary software.